The Witcher season 2 has finally a release date – two years after season 1

 A separate video revealed the episode titles for season 2, too – and they are 'A Grain of Truth', 'Kaer Morhen', 'What Is Lost', 'Redanian Intelligence', 'Turn Your Back', 'Dear Friend', 'Voleth Meir' and one top secret title that was not revealed.
 No doubt this is designed to get fans speculating about what's coming up.

 There wasn't loads more revealed about the plot of season 2, really, other than that Kaer Morhen is a big focus of what's to come, and that the show will focus on Geralt's father figure relationship with Ciri.
-With many months to go until the premiere date, we've no doubt got a few reveals left to go – a full trailer for the series still hasn't been released, though some behind-the-scenes footage was shown at the event.
+With many months to go until the premiere date, we've no doubt got a few reveals left to go – a full trailer for the series still hasn't been released.